duckies/cop4053-website/content/en/posts/week-2.md

 ### Quynh

-With the help of Michaale and John, I managed to connect to the server and setup Perforce.
+With the help of Michaela and John, I managed to connect to the server and set up Perforce.

 ### Michaela
+I deployed our AWS remote server using the free tier and set up Perforce.
+I made a new Unity project for our team, uploaded it to Perforce, and called a group meeting for the week to troubleshoot any Perforce issues my team members were having and ensure that everyone was properly connected to the remote server.

 ## Art Concepts